This year Ada Lovelace Day – an annual event celebrating all things women in science, technology, engineering and maths (STEM) – goes online!

 Can anyone get involved with Ada Lovelace Day?

 Ada Lovelace Day is open to anyone and everyone.
-If you want to celebrate and support women in STEM, then join us on 13 October for five free webinars, join us on Twitter, Facebook and our blog for some fabulous content.
+If you want to celebrate and support women in STEM, then join us on 12 October for three free webinars and join us on Twitter, Facebook and our blog for some fabulous content.
 You can also write your own blog or social media post about a woman in STEM whose work you admire, and you can add it to the list on our website so that other people can read it.

 Gallery: Ada Lovelace Day 2019, featuring an appearance by writer and television presenter Konnie Huq